-As they came down to Jerusalem, this man Judas bargained to betray Him!
-I must confess to you, and please don't let it get out, but I really don't understand Judas.
-I never have understood him.
-And I find that I don't understand evil today.
-Do you understand evil?
+As they came down to Jerusalem, Judas bargained to betray Christ.
+I must confess, I really don't understand Judas-I never have.
+And I don't understand evil, either.
+Do you?
 Evil is complicated; goodness is simple.
 Let me illustrate this.
-Suppose I am holding behind me a stick that is straight as an arrow, and I ask you to draw a picture of it.
+Suppose I hold behind me a stick that is straight as an arrow, and I ask you to draw a picture of it.
 You would draw it exactly as it is, because there's only one way of being straight.
-But suppose I have a crooked stick behind me, and you draw it the way you think it is.
+But suppose I have a crooked stick behind me, and you draw it the way you think it appears.
 You couldn't possibly be accurate, because it can be crooked in a million different ways.
-I don't understand Judas - never quite figured him out.
+I don't understand Judas-never quite figured him out.
 But I do know that the Lord Jesus gave him ample opportunity to turn to Him.

 The theologians kick around the theory that Judas was predestined to betray Christ.
-I'll let them settle that, but I do know this: the Lord Jesus didn't turn against Judas even when he came that night with the crowd of armed men with the understanding that the One he kissed would be the One to arrest.
-When Judas kissed our Lord, Jesus said this strange thing to him, "Friend, why art thou come?"
+I'll let them settle that, but I do know this: The Lord Jesus didn't turn against Judas even when he came that night with the crowd of armed men with the understanding that the one he kissed would be the one to arrest.
+When Judas kissed our Lord, Jesus said this strange thing to him, "Friend, why have you come?"
 (Matthew 26:50).
-In effect, He was saying, "Judas, you have now fulfilled prophecy, but it's not too late for you.
-I can still call you friend because I'll be dying for you in just a few hours.
-I'll be taking the penalty of your sin."
+In effect, He said, "Judas, you have now fulfilled prophecy, but it's not too late for you.
+I can still call you friend, because I'll be taking the penalty for your sin and dying for you in just a few hours."
 Judas had that opportunity to turn to Him in confession and repentance.
-When they were leading Jesus away through the temple to crucify Him, this man Judas came, threw the money down, and said, "I've betrayed innocent blood" (see Matthew 27:3, 4).
-But to whom was he confessing it?
+When they led Jesus away through the temple to crucify Him, this man Judas came, threw the money down, and said, "I've betrayed innocent blood" (see Matthew 27:3, 4).
+But to whom did he confess?
 He confessed to the priests.
 Why didn't he fall down before Jesus and say, "Forgive me!"
 If he had, he would have been forgiven, but he did not.
 I don't understand him.
 Judas went into eternity his own way.